MoltenArmor/not-so-immutable-os/README.md

 ```

 Tips:
-- After attaching sysext (and their confext dependencies) images, you are recommended to run `unlock-etc (systemd-sysusers && systemd-tmpfiles --create)`.
+- After attaching sysext (and their confext dependencies) images, you are recommended to run `unlock-etc systemd-tmpfiles --create`.
 - After attaching GNOME-related sysext images (for example, `ext-gnome-boxes`), you **HAVE TO** run `run0 glib-compile-schemas /usr/share/glib-2.0/schemas/ --targetdir=/var/lib/glib-2.0/schemas/` to use these apps.